Ancona Ducks

 Various Lines

-During the summer of 2022, we hatched several blue eggs from: Vitoria Farms, Five Pine Farms, The Pollina Project, and “Amanda”.
+During the summer of 2022, we hatched several green eggs from: Vitoria Farms, Five Pine Farms, The Pollina Project, and “Amanda”.
 The following ducklings hatched.

 Pollina Line